- Pale gums could signal a medical emergency and dogs should be seen by a vet as soon as possible.

 What to Do if Your Dog Has Pale Gums

-If your dog has pale gums, act promptly and contact your veterinarian immediately.
+If your dog has pale gums and is lethargic or otherwise not themselves you should go to the vet immediately.
 Pale gums in dogs are abnormal and always warrant further investigation by a veterinarian.

 If your dog is critically ill from shock or bloat, immediately seek veterinary care from your veterinarian or an emergency veterinary hospital.
 If your dog is in shock from a traumatic injury that’s caused significant bleeding, you can perform first aid by covering the wound with a clean cloth.
 However, your primary goal is to get your dog treated as soon as possible.